Mary62442/mary-markov/readme.md

 ## Markov Chain

-A simple Markov Chain requires states, transition probabilities, initial probabilities and a state sequence.
+A simple Markov Chain requires states, transition probabilities and initial probabilities.

 The states array must be an array of objects with the properties state and prob.

-The prob property is an array representing the corresponding line of the matrix of the state.
+The prob property is an array representing the corresponding line of the matrix of the states' transition probabilities.

 For example, given a series of states **S = { 'sunny', 'cloudy', 'rainy'}** the transition matrix would be: